zhaluza/react-detect-click-outside/README.md

 ### Features

-- Detects clicks 🖱 outside an element and/or keypresses 💻 .
+- 🖱 💻&nbsp;&nbsp;Detects clicks outside an element and/or keypresses.
-- Customizable 🔨 - disable clicks, disable keypresses, or specify keys that will trigger the callback
+- 🔨&nbsp;&nbsp;Customizable: disable clicks, disable keypresses, or specify keys that will trigger the callback
-- Built with React hooks 🎣
+- 🎣&nbsp;&nbsp;Built with React hooks
-- Written in TypeScript 🔥
+- 🔥&nbsp;&nbsp;Written in TypeScript

 ### Installation